ABOUTAbout the Wisconsin Technology Council

 The Wisconsin Technology Council is the science and technology advisor to the Governor and the Legislature.
 Launched in 2001, the Tech Council was created by a bipartisan act of the governor and the Legislature.
 It is an independent, non-profit and non-partisan board with members from tech companies, venture capital firms, higher education, research institutions, government and law.

 The Tech Council has three main functions:

 1) It provides policy guidance to lawmakers, the governor, state agencies and other institutions in Wisconsin.
 It has most notably done so through “Vision 2020: A Model Wisconsin Economy” and biennial white papers that have served as background for policymakers – and led to constructive changes.

-2) It serves an important in-state networking role through Wisconsin Innovation Network (WIN), a membership arm that is dedicated to fostering innovation and entrepreneurship.
+2) It serves an important in-state networking role through the Innovation Network, a membership arm that is dedicated to fostering innovation and entrepreneurship.
 It also works with other statewide and local affiliates.
 And it provides out-of-state networking through its “I-Q Corridor” activities and other events.

 3) It serves as an economic catalyst through programs such as:

-- Wisconsin Innovation Network (WIN) The Tech Council’s general membership arm dedicated to fostering innovation and entrepreneurship.
+- Innovation Network The Tech Council’s general membership arm dedicated to fostering innovation and entrepreneurship.

 - Wisconsin Entrepreneurs’ Conference A program focused on stimulating more entrepreneurial activity in Wisconsin across all segments of our economy.

 - Wisconsin Early Stage Symposium Open to technology companies seeking all capital.

-- Monthly WIN Events Brings together entrepreneurs, business owners and related high-tech professionals in a collaboration-rich environment.
+- Monthly Innovation Network Events Brings together entrepreneurs, business owners and related high-tech professionals in a collaboration-rich environment.

 - Governor’s Business Plan Contest (BPC) An opportunity to compete for cash and in-kind prizes – but it’s also a chance to get constructive feedback on your business plan and to help move it from “virtual business” to reality.

-- Wisconsin Angel Network WAN’s mission is to build angel network capital capacity throughout Wisconsin in order to increase the number and amount of early stage equity investments in Wisconsin companies, creating jobs and improving our economy.
+- Investor Networks The mission is to build angel network capital capacity throughout Wisconsin in order to increase the number and amount of early stage equity investments in Wisconsin companies, creating jobs and improving our economy.